Hastag-Deepak-Poudel/Hastag-Deepak-Poudel-ecommerce-react-django-k8s/EKS-SETUP.md

 thus you are connected to your eks cluster.

-At first install ingress-gateway controller inside you cluster so that the controller can traffic handling, Ingress rules and routing, ssl/tls handling, loadbalancing, health checks and custom freatures.
+At first install ingress-gateway controller inside you cluster so that the controller can handle traffic, handle Ingress rules and routing, ssl/tls handling, loadbalancing, health checks and custom freatures.

 	kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v0.48.1/deploy/static/provider/baremetal/deploy.yaml